OpenDSA/OpenDSA/RST/en/CS5040slides/CS5040Intro.rst

    * In previous semesters, milestones had the effect of boosting the final grade of the middle third of the class by about a full letter grade.

-.. slide:: Homework
+.. slide:: Homework for Today

    * Look at Canvas
    * Look at Piazza site, make sure you are enrolled there
    * Look at Project 1 spec: Will discuss next time
-   * Do Chapter 1 exercises in OpenDSA by 11:00pm Thursday (in 2 days)
+   * Do Chapter 1 exercises in OpenDSA

 .. slide:: Before you leave today

-   * Talk to me if there is a ForceAdd issue
+   * Talk to me if there is a Force Add issue